 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 Crappie are one of the most popular gamefish in the U.S.—and for good reason.
-They’re fun to catch for anglers of any skill level—whether you’re brand new to fishing or a competitive tournament angler.
-You can catch crappie in bodies of water all over the country.
-They put a good fight and can grow to impressive sizes.
+They’re fun to catch for anglers of any skill level.
+They put up a good fight and can grow to impressive sizes.
 (If you don’t believe, us, just check out these world record crappie.)
-They taste delicious.
-And, as you’re about to learn in this guide on how to catch crappie, you can fish for them year-round—in every season.
+And you learn how to catch crappie in bodies of water all over the country, year-round.